In the state of Georgia there are no state or county regulations in place that require an individual to receive a Georgia food handlers license.

 What is the Georgia Food Handlers License?

-The Georgia food handlers license, also known as the Georgia food handlers permit or Georgia food handlers card, is a certificate proving to employers and public health inspectors alike that you are qualified to handle unpackaged food products served to the general public.
+The Georgia food handlers license is a certificate proving to employers and public health inspectors alike that you are qualified to handle unpackaged food products served to the general public.
 Once you successfully pass a food safety course, you then will receive a certification.
 Most food handler licenses will typically last 2-3 years.

 It is important to keep in mind though, that some employers or restaurant managers will require food handlers to complete training regardless of lenient state laws.